 My First Coffee Tour In Boquete

 Finca (country estate) Dos Jefes is a 7 acre estate in the highlands of Boquete.
 Rich began our tour by walking us through the life cycle of the coffee bean.
-While exploring his farm, he explained how to handle the delicate coffee cherries.
-Cherries are the fruits on the coffee plants that ripen, are twisted off the branches by hand, as so not to spoil the cherry, in order to be dried and roasted.
-The drying process for Rich’s beans is the same as in Africa, in the sun over mesh wire beds.
-The beans are turned frequently and with the phases of the moon.
+While exploring his farm, he explained they handled the delicate coffee cherries.
+Cherries, the fruits on the coffee plants that ripen, are twisted off the branches by hand, as so not to spoil the cherry.
+They were then dried and roasted.
+The drying process for Rich’s beans was the same as in Africa, in the sun over mesh wire beds.
+The beans were turned frequently and with the phases of the moon.
 His staff seemed friendly and hard-working Some live on his property and attend the university to further their education.
-While walking the property, there are nice photo ops for beautiful flowers and fruit trees.
-The fruit from the trees is donated to the indigenous families in the area.
+While walking the property, there were nice photo ops for beautiful flowers and fruit trees.
+The fruit from the trees was donated to the indigenous families in the area.

 After touring the home of the coffee plants and hearing the process, we gathered in the cupping room to help roast the beans.
 We roasted light and dark roast beans, then brewed coffee to sample.
 Cafe de la Luna’s dark, medium, and light roast coffees were served at a table on the cute little patio, paired with cookies.
 Rich encouraged us to try each of the three roasts.